 Not all product placement deals are “straight-fee” arrangements.
 There are actually three types of deals, the other two being the provision of costly merchandise (such as automobiles or appliances) for free just for the exposure (which accounts for about half of all placements), and the back-end promotion under which big corporations with huge promotional budgets aim for young audiences through tie-ins with popular films.

 In most films, product placement, while noticeable, is kept low-key.
 However, some Hollywood offerings have gone down in the annals of motion picture history as notorious examples of rampant commercialism.
-The 1988 snoozer Mac and Me could fairly be described as a ninety-minute advert for McDonald’s and
+The 1988 snoozer Mac and Me could fairly be described as a ninety-minute advert for McDonald’s and Coca-Cola, with an alien thrown in whenever things were running slow.
+Likewise, the 1987 film Leonard Part 6 was deemed by many to be a never-ending Coca-Cola commercial.
+But rampant product placement is not merely limited to forgettable films which did poorly at the box office, as 1999’s Runaway Bride proved.
+(In that film, everyone walks around with a copy of USA Today in his hands.)

 Product placement in movies is now a corporate fact of life, as are “bonehead” accounts of great marketing opportunities left to the other guy.
 One company’s gaffe becomes the cautionary tale passed along to those in all manner of industries because the message is universal: This could be us one day if we don’t maintain vigilance.
 Once again, folklore is called upon to teach by example what might not have effectively been learned from a book.